Difficulty: Easy, Asked-in: Google, Amazon, Adobe, Oracle, Qualcomm, SAP Labs

 return -1

 After each comparison, the input size decreases by half.
 Initially, we have n elements, then we have n/2 elements after the 1st comparison, n/4 elements after the 2nd comparison, and so on.
-The worst-case situation will occur when we reach the base case (unsuccessful search) i.e. n -> n/2 -> n/4 -> …… 1 -> unsuccessful search.
+The worst-case situation will occur when we reach the base case (unsuccessful search), i.e., n -> n/2 -> n/4 -> ...
+1 -> unsuccessful search.

-For the clear picture, let’s assume for the moment that the size of the array is a power of 2 i.e. n = 2^k => k = log2n.
-Now when we compare the middle element each time, we cut the size of the subarrays by half.
+For a clear picture, let's assume for the moment that the size of the array is a power of 2, i.e., n = 2^k => k = log2n.
+Now, when we compare the middle element each time, we cut the size of the subarrays by half.

-So all together we can have at most k + 1 or log2n + 1 number of steps in the worst case.
+So altogether, we can have at most k+1 or log2n+1 number of steps in the worst case.
 Within each step, we perform a constant amount of work: calculating the mid-point and a comparison operation.
-Overall, when given the array size n we perform c (log2 n + 1) operations in the worst case.
-So binary search worst-case time complexity = O(logn)

-For calculating the T(n), we need to add the time complexities of the divide, conquer, and combine part => T(n) = O(1) + T(n/2) + O(1) = T(n/2) + c.
-Here is the recurrence relation of the worst-case time complexity:
+To calculate T(n), we need to add the time complexities of the divide, conquer, and combine parts: T(n) = O(1) + T(n/2) + O(1) = T(n/2) + c.
+Here is the recurrence relation for the worst-case time complexity:

-The binary search space complexity depends on its implementation.
-In the iterative approach, we use constant extra space so that the space complexity would be O(1).
-In the recursive method, space complexity depends on the size of the recursion call stack.
+The space complexity of the binary search algorithm depends on its implementation.
+In iterative approach, we use constant extra space, so the space complexity is O(1).
+However, in the recursive method, the space complexity depends on the size of the recursion call stack, which depends on the height of the recursion tree.

 Here is a note by Jon Bentley from the book Programming Pearls: